✔ Rules (DEA & CWB)

 The jury is out on exactly how effective these are, but I use them mostly to show observers that students are, in fact, DOING something in class (they love the additional “kinesthetic modality”), as well as to slow myself down.
 The latter is important.
 Until you begin learning a new language, it’s very easy to forget how quickly you speak the one you’re teaching, and gestures really slow down the pace.
 I only require that students gesture the first day we use a new word, but I continue to use them for as long as I can remember.
 Some students will respond with a target language word if I just do the gesture, so there’s also that benefit.
 Almost all my gestures are for verbs, but I often use them for frequent prepositions.

 I see no reason to reinvent the wheel, so almost all of my gestures are ASL signs.
-On the second slide of all my PowerPoint presentations, you’ll find links to signsavvy.com for an ASL equivalent on vocab contained in the presentation.
+Check out signingsavvy.com if you’re into gestures.
 Some teachers have found it to be an effective “team building” activity to create their own class gestures for words.
 I avoid this because A) the process takes too much time out of the target language, and B) I can’t keep straight different gestures for different classes.

 I find question posters indispensable.
 If I ever had to travel room to room, I would still have these printed out and make sure students help me set them up before each class.
 Question posters are just one more way to include all students by giving them time to process our question when we pause and point.
-Here are some very simple posters:
+Also, assign student jobs to hold them up when you ask a question.